 An authorized user is someone who has been given formal permission by a cardholder to use their credit card and has been added to the account.

-“For instance, a spouse can be an authorized user on your card, as well as some other close family member, such as a teenage or college-aged child,” says Monica Eaton-Cardone, COO and co-founder of Chargebacks911.
+“For instance, a spouse can be an authorized user on your card, as well as some other close family member, such as a teenage or college-aged child,” said Monica Eaton-Cardone, COO and co-founder of Chargebacks911.

 Once added to an account, authorized users get their own card issued to them with their name on it.
 All purchases made on either your card or an authorized user’s card then are charged to, paid on and earn rewards on the same account.
 The primary cardholder is responsible for the debts on all cards issued on that account.
 Read more about the minimum age to be an authorized user.